-1. DEVELOPMENT EXPERIENCE
+DEVELOPMENT EXPERIENCE

-(a) At least one Principal must have successfully developed, operated and maintained in compliance either (i) one North Carolina low-income housing tax credit development or (ii) eight separate low-income housing tax credit developments totaling in excess of 200 units.
-The development(s) must have been placed in service between December 1, 1997 and January 1, 2004.
+- (a) At least one Principal must have successfully developed, operated and maintained in compliance either one North Carolina low-income housing tax credit development or six separate low-income housing tax credit developments totaling in excess of 200 units.
+The development(s) must have been placed in service between December 1, 2000 and January 1, 2005.
 (The Agency may waive this requirement for applicants with adequate experience in the North Carolina tax credit program.)
-Such Principal must:

-- be identified in the preliminary application, - become a general partner or managing member of the ownership entity, and - remain responsible for overseeing the development and operation of the project for a period of two (2) years after placed in service.
+Such Principal must: - (i) be identified in the preliminary application, - (ii) become a general partner or managing member of the ownership entity, and - (iii) remain responsible for overseeing the development and operation of the project for a period of two (2) years after placed in service.

-This requirement will not apply to HOPE VI developments.
 The Agency will determine what qualifies as successful and who can be considered as involved in a particular project.